 This is called the complement of the event.
 If the probability of obtaining a head is denoted as P(A), the complement is written as $P(\overline{A})$.

 - 1. An unbiased die is rolled.
-What is the probability of obtaining: - a.
-A six b.
-A five c.
+What is the probability of obtaining: - b.
+A five - c.
 An even number d.
-A multiple of 3 the sample space for the experiment is given by

-Mark each probability on a copy of the probability scale in Figure 1.
+A multiple of 3 - Mark each probability on a copy of the probability scale in Figure 1.